-Transferring car registration in Queensland as a seller
+How do I transfer car registration in Queensland as a seller?

 If you are selling or handing over ownership of your car to another person, you will need to provide them with a current Queensland safety certificate or certificate of inspection for the car, so they can transfer the registration into their name.
 If the vehicle is fitted with any gas system (such as LPG), you will also need to give the buyer a gas inspection certificate.
 Additionally, on the day you sell the vehicle, you will have to complete Part B of the vehicle transfer application form and have the buyer sign this part of the form.

 There are two ways registration can be transferred: online or in person.
 The criteria for submitting a registration transfer online are as stated earlier in the article, with most of the responsibility resting with the buyer.
 If you are eligible to transfer the car’s registration online, you could consider completing this application with the buyer present to help ensure it goes through correctly.

 If you believe the buyer hasn’t lodged their registration transfer application within 14 days, you can submit Part B of the form in person, along with a copy of any applicable safety certificates, at a transport and motoring customer service centre.
 TMR states that once you’ve sold the car, you can also submit an application to transfer the registration out of your name.

 The Queensland Government recommends you keep the completed transfer application form and any other receipts or documentation from the transfer process to use as proof that you no longer own the vehicle, at least until you receive official confirmation that the car registration is no longer in your name.